Afghanistan girls soccer team given asylum in Portugal

 “This all had to happen very, very quickly.
 Our contact on the ground told us that we had a window of about three hours,” said McKinley.
 “Time was very much of the essence.”

 Operation Soccer Balls had suffered a number of setbacks, including several failed rescue attempts, and a suicide bombing carried out by Islamic State militants, the Taliban’s rivals, at the Kabul airport that killed 169 Afghans and 13 U.S. service members.
-That bombing came during a harrowing airlift in which the U.S. military has acknowledging it was coordinating to some extent with the Taliban.
+That bombing came during a harrowing airlift in which the U.S. military has acknowledged it was coordinating to some extent with the Taliban.

 Complicating the rescue effort was the size of the group – 80 people, including the 26 youth team members as well as adults and other children, including infants.